Please send an email or fill the form below to request your copy of the validated GTP scale.

 Dimensions o modalities:

-(i) Altered visual perceptions, (ii) altered auditory perceptions, (iii) alter body perceptions, (iv) automatic mental processes, and (v) actions and behaviours will be measured.
+(i) Altered visual perceptions, (ii) altered auditory perceptions, (iii) altered body perceptions, (iv) automatic mental processes, and (v) actions and behaviours will be measured.

 Altered visual perceptions